 Detailed information regarding the academic essay for the application

-As part of your application we ask you to write a short essay of max.
-500 words answering ONE of the questions below.
+As part of the application we will ask you to write a short essay of max.
+500 words.
 For half a day during the Winter School, workshops will be held on four topics that are selected by the scientific committee.
 Among others, past editions have dealt with: Social Welfare and Integration, Fiscal Relations, Local Government, Environment, Education, Political Parties, Asymmetries

 Please answer ONE of the following questions in the academic essay for the application: